6 Ugly Things that Happen if Someone Has Your Account Number

 In a scenario such as this, you can see that when your account number is outside, it isn’t safe.
 On this note, what happens if someone has your account number is more than just losing money to fraud.
 Your account number is with someone who exposes you to being a victim of a crime you know nothing about.
 You’re, however, advised to be conscious of not just your environment but your account number and details.

 Although everyone is vulnerable to this sort of account number exposure incident, it can be escaped.
 It is on this note that banks urge you to be as careful and as conscious as you can.
 Here is what you should do.

 - Do not write down your account number just anywhere or anything.

 - Immediately report any ugly incident that concerns your account number and your bank account.

 Concerning what happens if someone has your account number, ACH transfer is one of the ugly things.
 This, however, requires some of your details like the address and driver’s license.
-It is also a bad act that works on chequing bank accounts.
-This means that whenever you write out cheques, especially to strangers, the chances of facing account vulnerability is high.
+It is also a lousy act that works on checking bank accounts.
+This means that whenever you write out checks, especially to strangers, the chances of facing account vulnerability is high.
 This is possible due to the details present on a checkbook.
-For example, details like your routing number, cheque number, and your account name could be used for online purchases.
+For example, details like your routing number, cheque number, and account name could be used for online purchases.

 Do you know what ACH transfer is?
 Let me explain it.
 ACH (Automated Clearing House) is an electronic-based bank transfer.
-It is processed by a network called the ‘Clearing House Network’ and it works on websites like Amazon.
+It is processed by a network called the ‘Clearing House Network,’ It works on websites like Amazon.